SGInstanceProfile

 • SGShardedCluster.spec.shards.pods.resources.disableResourcesRequestsSplitFromTotal

-• SGShardedCluster.spec.shards.ovewrites.pods.resources.disableResourcesRequestsSplitFromTotal
+• SGShardedCluster.spec.shards.overwrites.pods.resources.disableResourcesRequestsSplitFromTotal

 • SGDistributedLogs.spec.resources.disableResourcesRequestsSplitFromTotal

-initContainers map[string]object The CPU(s) (cores) and RAM requests assigned to init containers.
+The CPU(s) (cores) and RAM requests assigned to init containers.

-memory string RAM requests for every resource’s Pod that reference this SGInstanceProfile.
+RAM requests for every resource’s Pod that reference this SGInstanceProfile.
 The suffix Mi or Gi specifies Mebibytes or Gibibytes, respectively.

 By default the memory requests values in field .spec.requests.memory represent the total memory requests assigned to each resource’s Pod that reference this SGInstanceProfile.
 The memory requests of the patroni container (that runs both Patroni and PostgreSQL) is calculated by subtracting from the total memory requests the memory requests of other containers that are present in the Pod.
-To change this behavior and having the memory requests values in field .spec.requests.memory to represent the memory requests of the patroni container and the total memory requests calculated by adding the memory requests of all the containers (including the patroni container) you may set one or more of the following fields to true (depending on the resource’s Pods you need this behaviour to be changed):
+To change this behavior and have the memory requests values in field .spec.requests.memory represent the memory requests of the patroni container and the total memory requests calculated by adding the memory requests of all the containers (including the patroni container) you may set one or more of the following fields to true (depending on the resource’s Pods you need this behaviour to be changed):

 • SGCluster.spec.pods.resources.disableResourcesRequestsSplitFromTotal